HackGT/registration/README.md

 If you happen to find a bug or have a feature you'd like to see implemented, please [file an issue](https://github.com/HackGT/registration/issues).

 If you have some time and want to help us out with development, thank you!
-You can get started by taking a look at the open issues, particularly the ones marked [help wanted](https://github.com/HackGT/registration/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [help wanted - beginner](https://github.com/HackGT/registration/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted+-+beginner%22).
+You can get started by taking a look at the open issues, particularly the ones marked [help wanted](https://github.com/HackGT/registration/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22) or [good first issue](https://github.com/HackGT/registration/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22).
 Feel free to ask questions to clarify things, determine the best way to implement a new feature or bug fix, or anything else!

 ### Tips